isaacna/ReduceAnxiety/README.md

 # stress-less
-A chrome extension to help with anxiety and track trigger times and events
+A chrome extension to help with anxiety and track trigger times and events to display insightful data for the user.
+Made for ArchHacks 2017 by Isaac Na, Chauncey Hill, and Lucas Drummond.

 ## Instructions on Installation
 Clone or download the repository onto your local computer.
 Then make sure to point your chrome browser to 'chrome://extensions' and enter developer mode.
 Press Load Unpacked Extension and load the downloaded repository into chrome.
 Click on the icon in the upper right hand corner (that looks like a puzzle piece) and enter the extension.